nennigb/amc2moodle/docker/README.md

     - `/tmp/work` (**mandatory mount**) that must be link to a specific folder on the host computer
     - `/tmp/daemon` (optional mount) that store the log file of the daemon

-For instance, the container can be run in CLI with the following command:
+For instance, the container can be run in CLI (in detached mode) with the following command:
 ```
 docker run --name amc2moodle -d -v "DIRA:/tmp/work" -v "DIRB:/tmp/daemon" ghcr.io/luclaurent/amc2moodle
 ```

-NB: that `DIRA` and `DIRB` must be absolute paths.
+NB: `DIRA` and `DIRB` must be absolute paths.

 ** it is recommended to use only empty folder with no critical contents for `DIRA`and `DIRB`. **